 The most compelling projects will be selected for curated short meetings with local and international decision makers attending AIDC, including commissioning editors, acquisitions executives, distributors and sales agents, plus other financiers and funders.

-Passholders are invited to submit two (2) film or television project (this is an updated increase from 1!) and one (1) audio documentary project per pass.
+Passholders are invited to submit up to two (2) projects.
+Either two (2) screen projects or one (1) screen project and one (1) audio documentary project per pass.

-If decision makers select your project for Cut to the Chase meetings, AIDC will contact you no later than a week before the event confirming your meeting schedule.
-Please note: due to high demand for decision makers, meetings cannot be guaranteed.
+If your project has been selected for Cut to the Chase meetings AIDC will contact you no later than a week before the event confirming your meeting schedule.
+Please note that decision makers are seeking projects that have market potential and due to high demand, meeting time availability and project suitability, Cut to the Chase meetings cannot be guaranteed for all projects submitted.

 Before submitting your project, be sure to read the

 Questions?
 Email email@example.com.

 Do you have a documentary feature, one-off or series in the making across any genre – from ob-doc to factual entertainment, archival, or true crime?
 The Post Lounge Doc Pitch is looking to support standout unscripted projects with up to $30,000 worth of development investment through post-production, to be used for a sizzle, teaser or pilot.
 To be considered for the pitch, apply via the Cut to the Chase application form.

 For the third year running, AIDC will feature marketplace opportunities dedicated to Indigenous practitioners with market-ready projects.
 The marketplace will pair projects submitted to AIDC with local and international decision makers specifically looking to work with Indigenous creatives.